Save the Bay

 With variability in soil composition, landscapes and producers' needs, a one-size-fits-all solution simply does not exist.
 The approach to this complex problem must be systemic, involving soil health, manure management and a growing number of innovative practices.

 Many of these conservation practices are experimental and can be costly for producers to implement.
 Specialized equipment for plantings and manure applications are expensive and often difficult to find.
 Weather events are consistently inconsistent.
 Needless to say, implementing conservation practices on farms has its challenges.

-To address each watershed’s unique needs, partners in the Save the Bay effort have organized into three watershed workgroups: Lower Fox, Upper Fox/Wolf and Door/Kewaunee.
-The three workgroups have identified priorities for their watersheds and are developing actions plans to implement in 2017.
+To address each watershed's unique needs, partners in the Save the Bay effort organized into three watershed workgroups: Lower Fox, Upper Fox/Wolf and Door/Kewaunee.
+The three workgroups annually identify priorities and develop actions plans for each watershed.

-Field days, producer educational offerings, roundtables, conferences and Save the Bay meetings are a few ways by which information on ag conservation practices is shared throughout the Green Bay and Lake Michigan watersheds.
+Field days, producer roundtables, conferences and Save the Bay meetings are a few ways by which information on field conservation practices is shared throughout the Green Bay and Lake Michigan watersheds.
 Click on the links below to learn more.

 UW Discovery Farms, part of UW-Extension, is a farmer-led research and outreach program focused on the relationship between agriculture and water quality.
 The program is unique in that it conducts research on privately-owned farms throughout Wisconsin.
 UW Discovery Farms works with the U.S. Geological Survey to gather credible and unbiased water quality information from monitored sites.